 sudo apt update && sudo apt upgrade

-Add Nextcloud Development PPA into Your Ubuntu System
+Add Nextcloud Development PPA to Your Ubuntu System

 Next, we will import the Nextcloud DEV PPA.
-Depending on your preference, you can opt for either the stable or alpha release.
+You can opt for either the stable or alpha release, depending on your preference.
 The stable release offers a well-tested, secure experience, while the alpha version allows access to the latest features at the potential cost of stability.

 Note: Ubuntu 20.04 Focal Fossa users may require the Snap or Flatpak for the latest version as it’s not EOL from the below PPAs, but it is an older release.
 Ubuntu 22.04 LTS onwards, including short-term releases that have not reached end-of-life status, have all the latest versions.